 Save the Library

-When appraiser Rachel (Lindsey Shaw) has to visit a small town to appraise its library as its new owner wants to redevelop it into a spar she is not keen but her boss gives her no choice.
-So after arriving in the small town and heading to the library she meets librarian Mrs. Archer (Rachel Ticotin) as well as hunky writer Jake (Derek Theler) who has been basically camped out in the library for 6 months researching his book on Captain Black Bart's hidden treasure.
-Jake also is looking after his niece and nephew, Hailey (Chiara Aurelia) and Noah (Max Page) for the summer.
+When appraiser, Rachel (Lindsey Shaw - 16-Love) has to visit a small town to appraise the library, as the new owner wants to redevelop it into a spar, she is not keen but her boss gives her no choice.
+So after arriving in the small town and heading to the library she meets librarian Mrs. Archer (Rachel Ticotin - The Eye) as well as as Jake (Derek Theler - How Sarah Got Her Wings), a writer who has basically been camped out in the library for 6 months researching his book on Captain Black Bart's hidden treasure.
+Jake also is looking after his niece and nephew, Hailey (Chiara Aurelia) and Noah (Max Page), for the summer.
 As Rachel spends time with Jake she not only becomes fond of him but also realises how important the library is to the community and sets about trying to find a way of saving it.

 What this all boils down to is that "Secret Summer" is another addition to the easy to watch, afternoon movie collection which does nothing other than trade on some cliches in an effective manner.